Any comments, corrections or suggestions would be greatly appreciated. I haven't posted TeX files of articles with complicated figures.

 25a.
 "A natural smooth compactification of the space of elliptic

-curves in projective space via blowing up the space of stable maps", with A. Zinger, Oberwolfach Reports, to appear.
+curves in projective space via blowing up the space of stable maps", with A. Zinger, Oberwolfach Reports, 27/2006, 1643-1645.

 26. "The moduli space of curves, double Hurwitz numbers, and Faber's intersection number conjecture", with I.P.
 Goulden

-27. "Geometric positivity in the cohomology of homogeneous spaces and generalized Schubert calculus", with I. Coskun, submitted to the
+27. "Geometric positivity in the cohomology of homogeneous spaces and

 28. "A desingularization of the main component of the moduli space of